tinganho/fa/Specification.md

 A *Page*, is defined as a render for a certain URL defined in the *Page Manifestation*.

 ### Page Manifestation
-The page manifestation just manifests which route has which layout and model and views.
-It maps routes to models and views.
+The page manifestation  manifests which route has which layout and model and views.
+It maps routes to models and views and inputs them in placeholders defined by the defined layout.

 In the below example, we route a `LandingPageTopBarView` and `ResetPasswordFormView` to the route `/reset-password`: